ApeXtreme

 ApeXtreme is a cancelled video game console that was developed by Apex Digital.
 While the console made a promising first appearance at the Consumer Electronics Show in January 2004, it had been cancelled by December of that year.
-The console was initially based on VIA's Glory Personal Gaming Console Platform (although Apex Digital later switched to an AMD CPU and NVIDIA GPU platform), and would have included a keyboard, mouse, game controller and a remote control.
+The console was initially based on VIA's Glory Personal Gaming Console Platform (although Apex Digital later switched to an AMD CPU and NVIDIA GPU platform), and would have included a keyboard, mouse, game controller, 3.5 inch floppy disk reader, and a remote control.

 History

 The ApeXtreme was developed by Apex Digital and Digital Interactive Systems Corporation.

-The system was announced by January 8, 2004, and the system was shown later that year at E3 2004.
+The system was announced on January 8, 2004, and the system was shown later that year at E3 2004.

-It was reported that the home system was to be released in third quarter of 2004 and planned to be released two distinct versions: a basic model for US$299, and a more powerful version for US$399.
+It was reported that the home system was to be released in third quarter of 2004 and planned to be released in two distinct versions: a basic model for US$299, and a more powerful version for US$399.
 By the time Apex Digital dropped VIA, the price had raised to $499.95.

-By December 22, 2004 Apex Digital began pivoting from a release of a gaming console.
-By December 31, 2004 the release of the console was placed on hold.
+On December 22, 2004, Apex Digital began pivoting from a release of a gaming console, and on December 31, the console's release was placed on hold.